Shweta2003/Street-Treat/README.md

 Recycler-View: To go back to the user menu and keep searching back and forth until user is sure about what to order and clicks the confirm button.

- There is further scope to of making the app map based to that the user can access all the registered shop of a particular area and choose from them.
+ There is further scope of making the app map based to that the user can access all the registered shop of a particular area and choose from them.